sudhirkumar1980/TransactionProcess/README.md

 # TransactionProcess
 TransactionProcess count transaction for sliding window of duration 3 minutes wih 2 min slide.
 Print the output to console.
 MockNeat tool was used to generate credit card transaction.
 It uses TransactionTime from source data to for window function.

+Launch.scala contains Main functions which need to be executed from IDE or command line.

 # Resources
 Resources directory contains source file.